thillRobot/seam_detection/README.md

 - [ ] IN PROGRESS - use a .cpp class to improve RGB pointcloud filtering and file management, see `filter_dataset.cpp`

 - [ ] IN PROGRESS - use a .cpp class to improve the implementation of seam_detection.cpp, clean up the code in general, it is overbloated! - see devel

-- [x] design and test process with multi computer cross version setup on robot with LiDAR and RGBD camera -> pointcloud and tf published by arm computer, vision computer subscribes -> registration result tf published by vision computer, arm computer subscribes
-    [ ] document the process of interfacing with Aubo/RTT robot

-- [x] streamline filtering->clustering->registration for testing alongsisde robot -> streamline might not be the best word for it, but this process has been tested

-- [x] use PCL Euclidean cluster extraction to replace segmentation or manual bounding box preparation of lidar scans -> proof of concept shown in `filter_cloud.cpp`, robot body is successfully separated from workpeice, clusters shown in rviz
-    -> this needs testing for robustness and documentation, -> volume + aspect ratio objective function used, improve this with weighted factors instead of summative

-- [x] test clustering with workpeice plus separated objects on table and consider a selection algorithm to determine which cluster is the correct workpeice, cluster size is not a robust metric for selection if the workpeice size varies.
-The workpeice size will vary.

 - [ ] test clustering with workpeice and clamps
     -> older scans